Enabling the New Energy Paradigm

 In March 2019, Plateau released an updated resource estimate that increased the resource by more than 90 percent.
 Highlights from the resource, based on a 1,000-ppm lithium cut-off grade, include resources for both the lithium-rich tuft sequence and the wider lithium-rich package including upper and lower breccia units.

-The high-grade lithium-rich tuff showed an indicated resource of 0.79 million tonnes of lithium carbonate equivalent with an average grade of 3,500 ppm Li and an inferred resource of 2.13 million tonnes of lithium carbonate equivalent with an average grade of 3,243 ppm Li.
-The wider lithium-rich package, including upper and lower breccia units, displayed an indicated resource of 0.96 million tonnes lithium carbonate equivalent with an average grade of 2,954 ppm Li and an inferred resource of 3.75 million tonnes of lithium carbonate equivalent with an average grade of 2,706 ppm Li.
+The high-grade lithium-rich tuff showed an indicated resource of 0.79 million tonnes of lithium carbonate equivalent with an average grade of 3,500 ppm lithium and an inferred resource of 2.13 million tonnes of lithium carbonate equivalent with an average grade of 3,243 ppm lithium.
+The wider lithium-rich package, including upper and lower breccia units, displayed an indicated resource of 0.96 million tonnes lithium carbonate equivalent with an average grade of 2,954 ppm lithium and an inferred resource of 3.75 million tonnes of lithium carbonate equivalent with an average grade of 2,706 ppm lithium.

 Ongoing lithium exploration

-Since releasing its maiden resource estimate, Plateau continued to explore its Falchani project with a drill program at the Falchani West that led to the uncovering of the extensions of the Falchani East deposit and the March 2019 resource update.
-A number of additional target areas have been identified to the west and the deposit appears open to the north and northwest of Falchani West.
-Recent exploration results include announcements on September 20, 2018, October 9, 2018, November 19, 2018, January 30, 2019, and June 3, 2019.
+Since releasing its maiden resource estimate, Plateau continued to explore its Falchani project with a drill program to the west of the initial resource that led to the uncovering of the extensions of the eastern portion of the Falchani deposit at Falchani West and the March 2019 resource update.
+A number of additional target areas have been identified to the west and the deposit appears open to the west, north and northwest of Falchani West.
+Exploration results include announcements on September 20, 2018, October 9, 2018, November 19, 2018, January 30, 2019, and June 3, 2019.

 On July 18, 2019, the company announced the successful results of a metallurgical study that indicated the potential to produce a high purity (> 99.74 percent to 99.82 percent) lithium carbonate product.
 The extensive test work on multiple up-front process steps, two preferred routes – tank leaching and sulfation baking – have been selected to focus on the extraction of lithium from the Falchani mineralized material.
 Specific flowsheets have been developed and tested for both process routes and have shown that a high purity lithium carbonate chemical product (“LC” or “Li2CO3”) can be produced from each.